-Liberty STEAM Charter School will recruit, hire, train, and promote all job positions without regard to age, disability, race, color, sex, sexual orientation, gender, gender identity, pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, or national origin or any other reason prohibited by law.
+Liberty STEAM Charter School will recruit, hire, train, and promote all job positions without regard to age, disability, race, color, sex, gender, pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, or national origin or any other reason prohibited by law.
 Similarly, all other personnel matters such as compensation, benefits, transfers, promotions, layoffs, school-sponsored training, education, and social and recreational programs, and all other terms, conditions and privileges of employment will be administered in accordance with this policy.

 Accordingly, Liberty STEAM Charter School will base promotion decisions and other terms, conditions, and privileges of employment, upon valid, non-discriminatory requirements and in accord with principles of equal opportunity employment.
-Unfavorable speech or actions by employees regarding the age, disability, race, color, sex, sexual orientation, gender, gender identity, pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, or national origin, or any other reason prohibited by law, of other employees, agents, contractors, vendors, clients, or others affiliated with School will not be tolerated.
+Unfavorable speech or actions by employees regarding the age, disability, race, color, sex, gender, pregnancy and pregnancy related conditions including childbirth, religion, genetics, military or veteran status, or national origin, or any other reason prohibited by law, of other employees, agents, contractors, vendors, clients, or others affiliated with School will not be tolerated.
 This type of behavior can be grounds for discipline, up to and including immediate dismissal.